Blog

 Characterization: Bringing Real People to Life on the Page

+In nonfiction and memoir, characterization is the most powerful way to convey a real person’s ‘energy’ and way of being in the world.
 Description gives readers a sketch; characterization immerses the reader in in virtual reality.
 Here’s what you need to know.

-How to Bring Readers into an Experience
+How to Bring Nonfiction Readers into an Experience

 Using the Hero’s Journey to Create Resonant Nonfiction